cakephp/docs/en/views.rst

            //output user image
        }
    }
-   ?>

-CakePHP features two core layouts (besides CakePHP’s default layout) you can use in your own application: ‘ajax’ and ‘flash’.
+CakePHP features two core layouts (besides CakePHP's default layout) you can use in your own application: 'ajax' and 'flash'.
-The Ajax layout is handy for crafting Ajax responses - it’s an empty layout (most ajax calls only require a bit of markup in return, rather than a fully-rendered interface).
-The flash layout is used for messages shown by the controllers flash() method.
+The Ajax layout is handy for crafting Ajax responses - it's an empty layout (most ajax calls only require a bit of markup in return, rather than a fully-rendered interface).
+The flash layout is used for messages shown by :php:meth:`Controller::flash()` method.

 Three other layouts xml, js, and rss exist in the core for a quick and easy way to serve up content that isn’t text/html.